Attadale, Scotland

 It is served by Attadale railway station on the Kyle of Lochalsh Line.

 The Attadale Estate covers an area of 30000 acre, extending as far east as Loch Monar.
 Mountains within the estate include two Munros - Lurg Mhòr and Bidein a' Choire Sheasgaich - as well as one Corbett - Beinn Dronaig.

+In Western Australia, the Perth suburb of Attadale was named after this area.